-My back — a little iffy anyway after a rock climbing fall — makes me nervous.
-When Lucy’s impossibly-strong fingers finally made their way to my groin, I had to stop her for the first time.
-A gortex mesh — a gift from the surgeon after skydiving-gone-wrong in 2005 — separates my guts from casual viewers.
+My back—a little iffy anyway after a rock climbing fall—makes me nervous.
+When Lucy’s impossibly-strong fingers finally find their way to my groin, I had to stop her for the first time.
+A Gortex mesh—a gift from the surgeon after skydiving-gone-wrong in 2005—separates my guts from casual viewers.
 If Lucy presses down with all of her weight, she has the potential to pop me like a grape.
 I would hate to make a mess all over the lovely spa.
 Customers would surely lose their protein shakes.

 Despite Lucy’s best intentions, right now I am her puppet and my strings are pain.
 She is a master at pulling those strings.
-She could make me do the moonwalk if she wanted.
+I’m certain she could make me do the moonwalk if she wanted.
 As she lumbers around me on the mat like a polar bear, I can’t help but look past the half-pulled curtain and envy my neighbor who has an attractive, size-zero massage therapist using pencil-thin fingers on his neck.
 Wait…is that bastard even smiling?

 All across the darkened room, which reeks of camphor oil, I can see people intertwined in various postures.
-Some postures look erotic; some look like something that would scare Hulk Hogan white.
+Some postures look erotic; some look like entanglements that would have scared Hulk Hogan in his heyday.

 My hour passes languidly.
 As far as I can tell, we are nearing the end.
 At this point, my consciousness has left my body and drifted to the ceiling.
 Looking down, I can see some poor sucker really getting it…

-But that quivering mass of numb flesh is mine.
+But that shell, a quivering mass of numb flesh, is mine.